 Because even a removed fiduciary has the potential to recover their own attorneys’ fees and expenses for defending a removal action, these lawsuits should be brought after careful and measured consideration.
 Many litigators avoid seeking removal out the outset for this very reason.
 Instead, the dispute may center on claims against the fiduciary, individually, for breach of fiduciary duty in an attempt to put pressure on and intimidate the fiduciary into voluntarily resigning.

 Although a beneficiary may not be able to compel an accounting until 15 months after an administration begins, the independent executor still owes the beneficiary the common law duty to provide full disclosure of all material facts affecting his or her interest.
 Beneficiaries who find themselves under the control, or at the mercy, of a non-communicative executor, should make documented requests for the disclosure of information.

 These requests should summarize and provide a clear record of previous communication efforts.
 For example, “On April 10, 2012 I requested that you provide me with ________.
 Instead, two weeks later, you called me and told me that _______.
 I wrote you again and asked that you provide me with copies of ________.
 Some 30 days later, you only provided copies of _____.
 This information is insufficient because ___________________.”

 Texas probate litigation is a decidedly complex subject.
-We hope this article starts you on the path to greater understanding of the subject, but your next step in considering a Texas estate dispute should be to secure a free consultation with a Texas estate or probate litigation attorney.
-If you intend to investigate these matters further, by all means reach out to one of our Dallas, Texas, attorneys for a free 45-minute consultation.
+We hope this article starts you on the path to greater understanding of the subject, but your next step in considering a Texas estate dispute should be to secure a no charge initial phone consultation with a Texas estate or probate litigation attorney.
+If you intend to investigate these matters further, by all means reach out to one of our Dallas, Texas, attorneys for a no charge initial phone consultation.
 We are located in Dallas, but serve clients throughout North Texas – and from Waco to Amarillo to Wichita Falls to East Texas, and everywhere in between.